Ralph Ginzburg

-Ralph Ginzburg (October 28, 1929 – July 6, 2006) was an American author, editor, publisher and photo-journalist.
+Ralph Ginzburg (October 28, 1929 – July 6, 2006) was an American editor, publisher, journalist, and photographer.
 He was best known for publishing books and magazines on erotica and art and for his conviction in 1963 for violating federal obscenity laws.

 Biography

 Ralph Ginzburg was born in Brooklyn on October 28, 1929, to Russian-Jewish immigrant parents.
 He went to New Utrecht High School in Brooklyn and was president of his class.
 Since his parents hoped that he could be an accountant, when he first enrolled in City College of New York after high school, he majored in accounting.
 While Ginzburg was taking a journalism class at CCNY, his professor, Irving Rosenthal, realised his talent in journalism and encouraged him to accept an editorial job on the school newspaper, The Ticker.
 Ginzburg later became editor-in-chief of it, which further fostered his passion for journalism.

 After graduating in 1949, Ginzburg found a job at The New York Daily Compass as a copy boy and cub reporter.
 He had to leave his job and join the army for the Korean War two years later, and was assigned to Fort Myer, Va, to work for the Public Information Office, where he both edited the post newspaper and took wedding photos for base marriages.
 Meanwhile, he worked full-time at night as a copy editor for the Times-Herald in nearby Washington, DC.
 One of his colleagues, an inquiring photographer for the newspaper, was Jackie Lee Bouvier (later Kennedy Onassis).

 Following his discharge, Ginzburg worked briefly at NBC, then joined Look magazine as circulation promotion manager.
 He also worked for Reader's Digest, Collier's, and, as he put it, "other pillars of communications industry respectability".
 An article he wrote during his spare time, "An Unhurried View of Erotica", impressed Esquire's publisher Arnold Gingrich, and therefore he was offered a job as articles editor at Esquire.
 During his times there, he expanded the article to a 20,000-word manuscript and published it as a book.
 This rather scholarly seeming book explored an ostensible undercurrent of pornography that runs throughout English literature.
 Beginning with a manuscript given by Leofric, Bishop of Exeter, to his cathedral in 1070 through to the outright pornographic work of the 1950s, An Unhurried View examines examples of English erotic literature in an interpretive and explanatory context.
 The end of the book includes a bibliography of 100 titles.
 He convinced the notable psychoanalyst Theodor Reik to write the introduction.The book sold more than 125,000 copies in hardback and over 200,000 in print, showing Ginzburg a large potential market for this kind of publication as well as his talents in the mailing business.